jaredthecoder/awesome-vehicle-security/README.md

 ### Python

 - 🌟 [CANard](https://github.com/ericevenchick/canard) - A Python framework for Controller Area Network applications.
-- [Caring Caribou](https://github.com/CaringCaribou/caringcaribou/) - Intended to be the *nmap of vehicle security*
+- [Caring Caribou](https://github.com/CaringCaribou/caringcaribou/) - Intended to be the *nmap of vehicle security*.
 - [c0f](https://github.com/zombieCraig/c0f/) - A fingerprinting tool for CAN communications that can be used to find a specific signal on a CAN network when testing interactions with a vehicle.
 - [Python-CAN](http://python-can.readthedocs.io/en/latest/index.html) - Python interface to various CAN implementations, including SocketCAN.
 Allows you to use Python 2.7.x or 3.3.x+ to communicate over CAN networks.